 Another case of conspicuous asymmetry are the mandibles of many insects, and among them Orthopterans, i.e. grasshoppers, crickets and relatives (Ball, 1992; Chapman, 1964; Clissold, 2007).
-Mandibles are used to induce shear and crush food, and their asymmetric shapes allow the distal parts (incisivi) to cross and act as double blades, and the proximal parts (molars) to occlude, forming a key-and-lock morphology (Fig. 1) (Clissold, 2007).
+Mandibles are used to induce shear and crush food, and their asymmetric shapes allow the distal parts (incisivi) to cross and act as double blades, and the proximal parts (molars) to occlude, forming a key-and-lock morphology (Fig. 1), functionally akin to upper and lower molars in mammals (Clissold, 2007).
 The left and right mandibles each rotate around an axis formed by two articulation points with the head capsule.
-They can move independently from each other, meaning they are by definition anatomical modules, and, in Orthopterans, they are each actuated by one adductor and one abductor muscle which are attached to the inside of the head capsule cuticle (Clissold, 2007).
-Contrary to the bones of the Cetacean skull, the Orthopteran mandibles remain to a large extent physically independent from each other, while, contrary to the fiddler crab claws, both mandibles must work together to achieve efficient feeding.(Chapman, 1964; Clissold, 2007)(Hallgrímsson et al., 2009) The Orthopteran head (including mandibles) therefore constitutes an intermediate study case of an integrated structure, or tagma (Minelli et al., 2013), combining symmetric and asymmetric structures: Left and right mandibles are physically independent, but work together in a key-and-lock principle, while the rest of the head capsule should be under selective pressure for symmetry, given it holds sensory structures such as the eyes and antennae.
-In addition to a common function, left and right mandibles share a common developmental origin (Posnien & Bucher, 2010).
+They can move independently from each other, meaning they are by definition morpho-functional modules, and, in Orthopterans, they are each actuated by one adductor and one abductor muscle which are attached to the inside of the head capsule cuticle (Clissold, 2007).
+Contrary to the bones of the Cetacean skull, the Orthopteran mandibles remain to a large extent physically autonomous from each other, while, contrary to the fiddler crab claws, both mandibles must work together to achieve efficient feeding.
+What we refer to as a key-and-lock morphology means that the left and right mandibles interlock.
+If they would be bilaterally symmetric, they would not function, since the various ridges and cusps would simply hit each other..
+Therefore, contrary to the assumption made for fluctuating asymmetry studies, here, perfect symmetry cannot be considered the functional and selective optimum.
+On the other hand, extremely asymmetric mandibles, for instance one very long and one very short, or each with completely unrelated shapes, would also not function properly to shear and crush, since they would not properly come into contact.
+Therefore, it must be assumed that each mandibles’ shape is influenced by the shape of the opposite mandible.
+Consequently, the achievement of optimal feeding function relies on an optimal degree of asymmetry between both mandibles (i.e. a key fitting the lock as good as possible).
+The determinism of which shape corresponds to which side (in other words which is the key and which is the lock) appears to be genetic, supported by the fact that the left mandible is always larger and overlaps the right mandible (Chapman, 1964; Clissold, 2007).
+While the different shapes of opposite sides would require divergent developmental pathways, the coordination of those shapes to achieve interlocking certainly must entail precise integration of the mandibular system as a whole.
+It can therefore be hypothesized that the mandibular morphological system is under hierarchical genetic control, with one or several shared factors determining the “handedness” of mandibles, unique factors affecting each mandible to produce either a left or a right morphology, and one or several integration factors producing left-right covariation to achieve interlocking morphologies (Hallgrímsson et al., 2009).

+The Orthopteran head (including mandibles) therefore constitutes a study case of an integrated structure, or tagma (Minelli et al., 2013), combining symmetric and asymmetric structures: Left and right mandibles are physically independent, but work together in a key-and-lock principle, while the rest of the head capsule should be under selective pressure for symmetry, given it holds sensory structures such as the eyes and antennae.
+On the other hand, asymmetric mechanical processes from the mandibles may also produce plastic asymmetry in the head.
+In addition to a common function, left and right mandibles share a common developmental origin (Posnien & Bucher, 2010), and must be tightly integrated to produce interlocking morphologies.